mwalasek/jekyll-now/references.md

 * Providing documentation for business development teams using the framework components
 * Scrum Master: ensuring the realisation of agile development principles and solving problems within the team

-<b>Tools<b>
-Java 7/8, JavaScript, Groovy, Spring MVC, Spring Security, Apache Wicket, Apache Velocity, JSP, ReactJS, Hibernate/JPA, OracleDB, Git, TFS, Maven, Eclipse, IntelliJ IDEA
+<b>Tools: </b>Java 7/8, JavaScript, Groovy, Spring MVC, Spring Security, Apache Wicket, Apache Velocity, JSP, ReactJS, Hibernate/JPA, OracleDB, Git, TFS, Maven, Eclipse, IntelliJ IDEA

-#### Hordedelivery.com
+### Hordedelivery.com

 <b>Java Microservices</b>

 <i>Hordedelivery.com is a service for EVE Online players, which facilitates the execution of task on behalf of the player, such as acquiring items within the game.
 The application is composed of multiple microservices maintained as open-source Github projects.</i>

-* Design and implementation of an [event-oriented microservice](github.com/mawalasek/eve-order-micro) for querying order data using the Vert.x toolkit.
+* Design and implementation of an [event-oriented microservice](http://github.com/mawalasek/eve-order-micro) for querying order data using the Vert.x toolkit.
-* Implementing parts of the [main application frontend](github.com/bahrmichael/eve-delivery-service).
+* Implementing parts of the [main application frontend](http://github.com/bahrmichael/eve-delivery-service).

-<b>Tools</b>
-Java 8, Vert.x, Spring Boot, Spring Data, MongoDB, TypeScript, Git, Maven, Docker, IntelliJ IDEA
+<b>Tools: </b>Java 8, Vert.x, Spring Boot, Spring Data, MongoDB, TypeScript, Git, Maven, Docker, IntelliJ IDEA

-#### Certification
+## Certification

 <b>ISTQB Certified Tester (Foundation Level, 2016)</b>